-Release executed on (date), by (name of person giving (street address, city, state, zip o code) herein referred to as Releasor , in atville Blvd., Blountville, TN 37617, h Whereas, Releasee is a public l Region; and ibrary serving the residents of Sullivan n County and the greater Holston River photographs and statements to se photographs and testimonials of par be used on its website (https://owl.ent ers, and similar such media for adverti .sirsi.net/client/en_US/SCPL), sideration of the mutual covenants con on, the receipt and sufficiency of which and videotapes, to edit same at likeness, voice, biographical in advertising on said websites, F Releasee to record his/her picture and his discretion, and to incorporate thes formation, or other information in conacebook, YouTube, newspapers and sif publicity, advertising and sales prom e photographs, recordings, Releasor's nection therewith, into media form for imilar such media, including the assigns, from any and all claim making of such photographs, re above-stated compensation, the anyone associated with Release ndemnify and save harmless Releasee , as and liability for damages, losses or eccordings and their use.
-Releasor furthere were no promises of any compensate and, that Releasee exclusively owns run in which they are produced or used expenses of any sort arising from the ner acknowledges that, except for the ation for such use by Releasee or by sall rights to these photographs and es that he/she has read and understood xecute this release and indemnification 4.
-Release is valid for a maxin his or her permission. num of one year from date signed or us ntil such time as Releasor withdraws have executed this release and indemn Releasor Releasee (Name of Releasor) By (Signature of parent or lega.
-I guardian If Releasor under 18)
+Release executed on ( date ), by (name of person giving (street address, city, state, zip co ide) herein referred to as Releasor , it Whereas, Releasee is a public lib Region; and orary serving the residents of Sulliva an County and the greater Holston Rive photographs and testimonials of pa e used on its website (scpltn.org), Fe edia for advertising purposes; ntained in this Agreement, and other ch is hereby acknowledged, the parties and videotapes, to edit same at h likeness, voice, biographical info advertising on said websites, Fac is discretion, and to incorporate the assigns, from any and all claims making of such photographs, recabove-stated compensation, there anyone associated with Releasee and liability for damages, losses or cordings and their use.
+Releasor furte were no promises of any compens e, its licensees, agents, successors and expenses of any sort arising from the ther acknowledges that, except for the sation for such use by Releasee or by as all rights to these photographs and d. that he/she has read and understood ecute this release and indemnification d the contents hereof, and that he/she on.
+4. Release is valid for a maximular his or her permission. ım of one year from date signed or t until such time as Releasor withdraws ave executed this release and indem , , Releasor Releasee (Name of Releasor) By(Signature of parent or legal s guardian If Releasor under 18)

-Citizens Request Form for Re-evaluation of Library Materials
+Request for Re-evaluation of Library Materials Form